 The time of day you choose to book your family photography session matters!

 As part of the initial consult, we discuss things like naptime and when your kids are happiest during the day.
-As an experienced San Francisco family photographer, I’m flexible with all types of lighting situations and can make almost any time of the day work.
+As an experienced Oakland family photographer, I’m flexible with all types of lighting situations and can make almost any time of the day work.
 The priority is always going to be the best time of the day for your kiddos—we want them to be happy and engaged!
+That being said, I love morning sessions because it’s usually when everyone is in a great mood and it’s a fun way to start the day.

 If you’re interested in booking a family photography session with a San Francisco or Bay Area family photographer, let’s chat!